kevando/bear-patrol/README.md

 Server = [http://127.0.0.1:8081](http://127.0.0.1:8081)

-In order to connect to the database you will need the super secret fb.json file and you get get that from kevando.
+In order to connect to the database you will need the super secret fb.json file and you get get that from kevando and place it in the `~/private/` directory next to the `fb.json.default` file.

 If for some reason `npm install` fails, try `yarn install`